HERE SOUL LIVES

-The most noteworthy of Macon's many parks is Ocmulgee National Monument.
+The most noteworthy of Macon's many parks is Ocmulgee Mounds National Historical Park.
 The 700-acre site includes ancient Indian Mounds, a museum, and miles of nature trails to enjoy.

 Amerson River Park provides access to the Ocmulgee River for kayaking, canoeing, and tubing.
 There are bike paths along the River Heritage Trail, and a bike share rental station at the trailhead near Spring Street or at Washington Library.

 The Lake Tobesofkee Recreation Area offers a beach, disc golf course, and water park just fifteen minutes outside of downtown.